mariaartlle/ProtRL/README.md

 trainer.train()
 ```

-For orignal DPO we reccomend HF implementaion.
+For the original DPO algorithm, we recommend the Hugging Face DPO Trainer.

 This 3 different loss functions were adapted from the firsts described in [Widatalla et al., 2024](https://www.biorxiv.org/content/10.1101/2024.05.20.595026v1.abstract).
 You can find detailed explanations for each loss function and its changes in formulation in the Methods section of the [paper](https://arxiv.org/abs/2412.12979).

 *Note*: Weights and advantages are treated as "the higher, the better."
 If your scoring function is designed to be minimized, please multiply it by -1.

 ## Installation

-The software needed to run ProtRL can be found in `requeriments.txt`.
-To set up the environment, execute the following command inside your desired working environment:

 ```bash
 git clone https://github.com/AI4PDLab/ProtRL.git